obrien-lab/cg_simtk_protein_folding/README.md

 #### 1.2.
 Tune *n*<sub>scale</sub> for a protein without experimental folding stability reported
 - For a protein without experimental folding stability reported, we use a stepwise optimization strategy to tune *n*<sub>scale</sub> according to 5 levels of *n*<sub>scale</sub>.
 The optimized *n*<sub>scale</sub> of an entire single-domain protein or one domain/interface of a multi-domain protein is identified as the lowest level that maintains the native structure.
-- Scripts will be used in this section:
+- Scripts to be used in this section:

 | Scripts | Instructions |
 | ------ | ------ |